 - “Constant thirst”,

-- Seeming nervous and/or some nerve problems – caused by hepatic encephalopathy.
+- Seeming nervous and some nerve problems – caused by hepatic encephalopathy.

 What causes copper hepatopathy?

 One of the most common causes of copper storage hepatopathy is pure genetics.
 Certain dog breeds have a much higher risk than others.
-The breeds most at risk are the:
+The species most at risk are the following:

 But it should also be noted that:

-Tests have initial findings that indicate that your pet may be suffering from copper hepatopathy, your vet then possibly perform a liver biopsy to analyze the liver enzymes and an ultrasound to survey the liver as a whole.
+Then, if these tests have initial findings that indicate that your pet may be suffering from copper hepatopathy, your vet could perform a liver biopsy to analyze the liver enzymes and an ultrasound to survey the liver as a whole.
 The biopsy could then reveal all sorts of things, including bile duct hyperplasia or bridging necrosis.
 But more importantly, it will give your veterinarian the information they need to create a “game plan” for treating and improving your pet.

-Most treatment will rely on a drastic chance in diet to reduce copper levels.
+Most treatments will rely on a drastic change in diet to reduce copper levels.
 A secondary treatment will be zinc therapy.
 This helps to decrease copper absorption by the intestines.
-If copper levels are very serious, then it is likely that chelation therapy (a medication that helps remove copper as well as other substances from the blood stream) will also be recommended by your vet.
+If copper levels are severe, then it is likely that chelation therapy (a medication that helps remove copper as well as other substances from the bloodstream) will also be recommended by your vet.

-We like to remind folks that we here at IndulgeYourPet are not medical professionals.
-We’ve never been to medical school, and we’re certainly not veterinarians.
-All we are is a bunch of folks who really love animals and have experienced the “shock and awe” of getting an enormous bill from our local vet.
+We like to remind folks that we at IndulgeYourPet are not medical professionals.
+We’ve never been to medical school and are certainly not veterinarians.
+We are all a bunch of folks who love animals and have experienced the “shock and awe” of getting an enormous bill from our local vet.
 This is why we like to write articles like these for our readers so that they can get an idea about what certain medical conditions in dogs are like and get an “idea” of what it might cost to treat an animal with that “said” situation.

 And when it comes to…

-The cost of diagnosis and treatment of copper hepatopathy in dogs, well needless to say, if your dog is diagnosed with copper hepatopathy, chances are it’s going to be pretty expensive to treat.
+The cost of diagnosing and treating copper hepatopathy in dogs: Well, Needless to say, if your dog is diagnosed with copper hepatopathy, chances are it will be pretty expensive to treat.
 At least until their diet is stabilized, and hopefully, their diet can be “altered” so that the amount of copper they digest is brougminimizedtly…